EQAR/deqar-docs/docs/data_submission.md

 In the first case, records will appear online with submitted data, while the EQAR Secretariat is informed to take note.
 In the second case, records will not be published until they have been checked and confirmed by the EQAR Secretariat.

 > The purpose of a flag is to bring a report to the EQAR Secretariat's attention.
 A flag normally does **not** indicate that data should be changed.
-Therefore, provided that the data you entered/uploaded is correct, please do **not** try to change the data of a report in order to prevent it from being flagged, but simply wait for EQAR staff to have checked the report.
+Therefore, provided that the data you entered/uploaded is correct, please do **not** try to change the data of a report in order to prevent it from being flagged, but simply wait for EQAR Secretariat to have checked the report.

 Sanity checks may result in **high-level flags** for the following reasons: